sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 > REQUIRED.
 The `expiration`, `issued at`, and `not before` timestamps indicate when the token expires, was issued and becomes valid, respectively.
 The expiration time for ID Tokens is specific to the OpenID Provider.

 `represents`
-> REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a representation relationship for the End-User.
+> REQUIRED in case Representation is applicable, the `represents` Claim provides information about the effective authorization due to a Representation Relationship for the End-User.

 `alt_sub`
 > OPTIONAL.
 Describes alternative subject identifiers for the authenticated End-User in the context of a specific audience.
 The value of `alt_sub` is an array of objects, each of which MUST contain `sub`, `sub_id_type`, and `aud` Claims to uniquely identify the authenticated End-User and the audience for the alternative subject identifier.